konflux-ci/konflux-ci/README.md

 #### Start a Container

-Start a container based on the image you pulled:
+:gear: Start a container based on the image you pulled:

 ```bash
 podman run --rm be9a47b76264e8fb324d9ef7cddc9...